What is the best food for dogs?

-This table is only intended as a guide for your dog's daily energy requirements.
-It is based on dogs in good health with an ideal weight and typical activity profile.
-Every dog is different and if you have concerns you should contact your vet.
+This table is only intended as a guide for a dog's daily energy requirements.
+It is based on adult animals in good health with an ideal weight and typical activity profile.
+Every dog is different and if there are any concerns a vet should be contacted.

-Ideal weight means a longer and happier life
+Ideal weight can mean a longer and happier life

-Achieving and maintaining your pet's ideal weight is proven to reduce the risk of illness and add to the longevity and general well-being of the animal.
+Achieving and maintaining a pet's ideal weight is shown to reduce the risk of illness and add to the longevity and general well-being of the animal.
 As animal advocates, we take on the challenge of educating our pet-owner community about nutrition and best practices in feeding.

 |30 Kg||1250 Calories (kCal)||4.5 DAYS (2 x 455 g Servings per Day)|

-Depending on where you shop, expect to pay around R250 for ingredients to make 4.1 Kg.
+Depending on where to shop, expect to pay around R250 for ingredients to make 3.5 Kg.

-This will give you 20 servings (2 per day) which will feed a small dog (10 Kg body weight) for 10 days.
+This will provide 18 servings (2 per day) which will feed a small dog (10 Kg body weight) for 9 days.

-That works out at just R25 per day for 2 x 200g gram servings of nutrient-dense goodness and priceless health benefits.
+That works out at just R28 per day for 2 x 200g gram servings of nutrient-dense goodness and priceless health benefits.

 |of which total sugar (g)||< 1||< 1|